The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 The previously recognised impairment loss in respect of investment in associate can be reversed through the consolidated statement of income, such that the carrying amount of the investment in the consolidated statement of financial position remains at the lower of the equity-accounted (before provision for impairment) or the recoverable amount.
 On derecognition the difference between the carrying amount of investment in the associate and the fair value of the consideration received is recognised in the consolidated statement of income.

-1. Classification of financial assets
+(1) Classification and measurement of financial assets

 Business model assessment